 - Add a second data filter.
 This time, enable the Answer channel attribute and configure the same settings as you did for the first filter.

 The Answer channel attribute is the channel on which Answer Bot interacted with the end user.
 Possible values include Email, Web Widget (Classic), Web form, API, SDK, and Slack.

 - Add a third and final data filter.
 This time, enable the Ticket status attribute and, once again, configure the same settings as you did for the first filter.

 The Ticket status attribute is the current status of the ticket itself, for example, Closed, Open, etc.

 - Click the title of the dashboard and name it Answer Bot last 100 tickets.

-- You'll now have a dashboard showing your query and the three filters you added.
+- You'll now have a dashboard showing your report and the three filters you added.
 Drag and drop the items on your dashboard until they resemble the example below:

 The dashboard is now complete.
-You can add more queries to it, add company branding, or share it with others.
+You can add more reports to it, add company branding, or share it with others.
 For more help with all things dashboard-related, see Creating dashboards.